Rafimangadavu/Ecommerce-app-2023/README.md

 set up page not found
 SEO search engine optimization set up.
-Helmet installation process and meta tags set up in layout page
+Helmet installation process and meta tags set up in layout page Register Form creation process.
+Install axios and react-toastify. and set up register form. create a dotenv file client side set localhost:8080 set. concurrently package install. implementing context api useContext setting import useState, useContext, createContext from react. create a new folder in src name as context. create new file in context folder name as auth.js create a new file in component in for spinner. create a new folder in Layout folder name as Private.js create private function.